azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 Now that you have added sentiment analysis, language understanding, and speech recognition to the solution, you need to re-deploy the apps so you can test out the new functionality.

-1. Publish the **ChatMessageSentimentProcessorFunction** Function App using Visual Studio just as you did in [Exercise 4, Task 1](#task-1-publish-the-chatmessagesentimentprocessor-web-job).
+1. Publish the **ChatMessageSentimentProcessorFunction** Function App using Visual Studio just as you did in [Exercise 4, Task 1](#task-1-publish-the-chatmessagesentimentprocessor-web-job)

-2. Publish the **ChatWebApp** just as you did in [Exercise 4, Task 2](#task-2-publish-the-chatwebapp).
+2. Publish the **ChatWebApp** just as you did in [Exercise 4, Task 2](#task-2-publish-the-chatwebapp)

-3. When both have published, navigate to your deployed web app making sure to use HTTPS.
-(This is required for most browsers to support the microphone needed for speech recognition.)
+3. When both have published, navigate to your deployed web app making sure to use HTTPS (This is required for most browsers to support the microphone needed for speech recognition)

-4. Join a chat with the Hotel Lobby.
+4. Join a chat with the Hotel Lobby

 5. Type a message with a positive sentiment, like "I love this weather."
 Observe the "thumbs-up" icon that appears next to the chat message you sent.
 Next, types something like, "This weather is terrible," and observe the thumbs-down icon.
 These are indicators of sentiment (as applied by your solution in real-time).